guitarino/Registrino/README.md

 logic.revenue.set( 150 );
 ```

+## What makes it powerful

-When we set a variable or a function, then the functions that depend on it, will get recalculated.
+When we set a variable or a function, then the functions that depend on it will get automatically recalculated.
 In the example above,

 ```javascript
 logic.profit.get();        // Returns 50
 logic.revenue.set( 250 );  // Setting the revenue to 350 instead of 150
 logic.profit.get();        // Returns 250
 ```